Pravendra235/Replica_Submission/README.md

    I assign some diff values and after some time it starts working perfectly, so I close the browser and guess what it does when I reopen the file:
    Yes, it shits all over my hard work.
 I hope you take that into consideration and judge me accordingly

 2. Due to diff screen size and stuff, there could be some changes in the web page when you view it.
-So I humbly request you to pls view the screenshot so you know how it looked on my screen to fet a better idea of how much it resembles the original photo.
+So I humbly request you to pls view the screenshot included "onMyDevice" so    you know how it looked on my screen and get a better idea of how much it resembles the original photo.

             Really enjoyed doing this, by the way.
 Thanks a lot.